OmnipotentEntity/curt/README.md

 ----

 11\.
-Justice
+Strength

-Upright - Law, Truth, Honesty, Cause and Effect
+Upright - courage, overcoming self-doubt, control

-Reversed - Unfairness, Corruption, Karmic Retribution
+Reversed - vulnerability, lack of confidence

-Effect - When a hand is played, scored cards are returned to hand after a new hand is drawn.
+Effect - When cards are discarded, discarded cards are destroyed

 ----